 I kept the weight off against all odds and all predictions, and I loved the “new me.”
 I looked great, at least that’s what everyone told me, and I enjoyed all the attention my slimmer self attracted.
-At least at first.
+It seemed great at the time – a whole new world was opening up to me.
 Looking back, I remember being on an emotional roller coaster, and my entire self worth could disappear with the bite of a cookie.
 The mood swings were terrible, and then I started running out of energy.
 I was dizzy all the time.
 I knew what I was doing was dangerous, but staying skinny outweighed all else.

 As I grew out of my teens, I realized I had to start taking better care of my body and my eating habits began to improve.
 One baby step after another.
 I still tried every diet, tea, and pill that came along.
-It took years to get past my obsession with my weight and focus on eating well.
-If I were being completely honest, I’d admit that that little voice never really goes away completely.
+It took years to get past my obsession with my weight and change my focus to eating for better health.
+If I were being completely honest, I’d admit that that dieter’s voice in my head never really goes away completely.
 It’s almost like an old friend.
-Luckily, eating well goes right along with weight management.
+Luckily, eating well goes right along with weight management, so that works out well for me!

 I’ve always had an interest in nutrition and believe that certain foods and a proper diet can cure and prevent all sorts of maladies.
 I’ve been really good at times, and I’ve fallen off the organic health food wagon just as many times.
 I can say with absolute certainty that there is a significant difference in the way I look, feel, function, and sleep when I am eating properly.
 You are what you eat, there’s no way around it.